CartoDB/cartoframes/docs/developer-center/guides/04-Quickstart.md

 > Note: If you don't have an account yet, you can get a trial, or a free account if you are a student, by [signing up here](https://carto.com/signup/).

 ```python
 from cartoframes.auth import set_default_credentials

 set_default_credentials('creds.json')
 ```

-Now, we are ready to geocode the dataframe:
+Now, we are ready to geocode the dataframe.
+The resulting data will be a [CartoDataFrame](/developers/cartoframes/reference#heading-CartoDataFrame) structure, which extends from [GeoDataFrame](http://geopandas.org/data_structures.html#geodataframe).
+Since CARTOframes is built on top of [GeoPandas](http://geopandas.org/) to guarantee compatibility between both libraries, all [GeoDataFrame](http://geopandas.org/data_structures.html#geodataframe) operations are available.

 ```python